arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Auto Scaling Group (ASG).md

 - Delete the instance which is closest to the next billing hour
 - Flow diagram
 	- ![[attachments/Pasted image 20220514202214.png]]

+> - ASG does not immediately terminate instances with an **Impaired** status, it waits a few minutes for the instance to recover.
+> - ASG doesn't terminate an instance that came into service based on EC2 status checks and ELB health checks until the **health check grace period** expires.

 ## Lifecycle Hooks
 - Used to perform extra steps before creating or terminating an instance.
 Example: